 After suffering a sudden hip injury 3 weeks from the Gold Coast Marathon, Rach from Shoes Feet Gear got onto the Alter G Treadmill at XPhysiotherapy in Toowong (Brisbane) to keep her training up.
 Check out her experience in the below video.
-Bookings for the Alter G can be made here with costs for casual sessions and packages.

 Injuries can stop patients in their tracks, right when they are leading up to an important event or when the new 'get fit' program is powering along.
 This can be emotionally traumatic for patients as they have invested a lot of physical and emotional energy to get to this point, only to be forced to stop.
 We now have an alternative to making patients stop their training.